thecodinganalyst/thecodinganalyst.github.io/_posts/2023-01-09-Spring-boot-application-getting-started.md

 > To resolve it, add `implementation 'org.springframework.boot:spring-boot-starter-validation:3.0.1'` to your gradle dependency.
 [Source](https://www.baeldung.com/spring-boot-bean-validation).

-The source code for the above application is available on my [github](https://github.com/thecodinganalyst/forum).
+The source code for the above application is available on my github tagged as the [initial-sample](https://github.com/thecodinganalyst/forum/tree/initial-sample) release, as the code will be updated subsequently as I introduced new articles on how to improve the solution.

 This is part of a series illustrating how to build a backend Spring boot application.
 - [Getting Started Spring Boot Application](https://thecodinganalyst.github.io/tutorial/Spring-boot-application-getting-started/)